Hey there, I’m Jan, a cancer survivor with a passion for cooking, eating and travelling. 🙂

 My love for travel likely came from my parents.
 Our family would go on road trips every summer during my elementary school days.
 I love seeing the historical sites and nature’s wonders from each destination.

-After marrying Mr. Chau, we’ve been traveling to different areas of Japan to experience each regions’ unique food and landscapes.
+After marrying Mr. Chau, we’ve been travelling to different areas of Japan to experience each regions’ unique food and landscapes.
 We’re very impressed with the Japanese hospitality and the effort they take to preserve their culture.
 There is always something that amazes me every time we visit, even if we go to the same cities.
 And how can I not mention the food?!
 Food in Japan is always well prepared, seasoned and presented, whether it’s the simplest train station bento box or a multi-course kaiseki meal.

 Where are Jan’s Food Steps?